tannercollin/standardnotes-fs/README.md

 * Creating hidden files (names beginning with a period) is disabled to prevent junk file creation.
 * Notes with identical names are deduplicated by adding a number to the end.
 * On the filesystem, notes will have the '.txt' extension appended to their name.
 Change this with the `--ext` argument.
 Example: `--ext '.md'`.
+* neovim/nvim users have had errors about nvim being "unable to create backup file" when writing.
+This is a bug with neovim.
+Executing `mkdir ~/.local/share/nvim/backup` might fix it.

 ## Development